 The proper way to display the flag depends upon whether the casket is open or closed.
-VA Form 27-2008 does provide the correct method for displaying and folding the flag.
+The instructions on VA Form 27-2008 does provide the correct method for displaying and folding the flag.
 The burial flag is not suitable for outside display because of its size and fabric.
 It is made of cotton and can easily be damaged by weather.

-For more information, Call toll-free (800) 827-1000 or visit the National Cemetery Administration’s web site.
+For more information, call toll-free (800) 827-1000 or visit the National Cemetery Administration’s web site.

 6. What if more than one family member wants a flag?